johankaito/reward-relay/WEEK_1_PLAN.md

 - **Deployment**: Vercel (frontend), Supabase (backend)
 - **Email**: Resend (for reminders later)
 - **Analytics**: Plausible (simple, privacy-first)

+**Mobile Later (Not Week 1)**:
+- Validate via web first, then consider mobile if usage demands it
+- Week 1 avoids mobile-specific architecture or tooling

 **Why This Stack**:
 - ✅ You can build alone